The development of the image is finished. Let’s go back to the technical prerequisites automatically provided by PhotoLab that we have not presented.

 The lighting of the room must vary little from one session to another.
 Avoid rooms with too much natural or colorful light.

-tutorial in the Appendix “Screen calibration
+See the tutorial in the Appendix “Screen calibration

 In the big league